Stargator/dotfile/readme.md

 Kelsey's Dotfiles
 ===================

-These are my personal configuration files.
+These are my personal configuration files... with a twist!

 _... vim, zsh, font rendering etc. ..._